rivernews/appl-tracky-spa/docs/dev/README.md

 #### Refactoring Component Hierarchy for Update Operation

-1. [ ] We need a review of current hierarchy first.
+1. [x] We need a review of current hierarchy first.
 Draw a diagram for this.
 1. [ ] Now make changes to the diagram, and let form be closer to display component.
-1. [ ] Implement the change
+1. [ ] 🔥 🔥 🔥Implement the change

 ---